NativeScript/docs-v7/docs/ui/theme.md

 </StackLayout>
 ```

-* `sidedrawer-list-item`: A class name to apply to each individual item, or link, that appears within your sidedrawer’s content.
+* `sidedrawer-list-item`: A class name to apply to each item, or link, that appears within your sidedrawer’s content.
 * `sidedrawer-list-item-text`: A class name to apply to the text used within each sidedrawer’s list item.
 * `sidedrawer-list-item-icon`: A class name you can use to show an icon next to each list item’s text.